DigSix/MyUCP---My-Univali-Class-Projects/README.md

 ## Author
-Created by Diogo Viana \n
+Created by Diogo Viana\
-Just for study; no commercial interests
+Just for study; no commercial interests\
-Using the teacher´s materials
+Using the teacher´s materials\